 - There are said to be about 350 different shapes of pasta in Italy alone.
 Make it a class project to find as many different shapes of noodles as you can.
 You can make a Pinterest board of photos, a bulletin board of glued-on noodles, or a service project collecting packages of pasta for your local food bank.
 As you collect, take time to count, sort, graph, and generally use the noodles for math manipulatives.

 - Get advanced with the geometry of pasta.
-Enjoy a slideshow from George Legendre’s Pasta by Design.
-Examine the images in the slideshow or the book as examples of three dimensional forms.
+Check out George Legendre’s Pasta by Design.
+Examine the images in the book as examples of three dimensional forms.